hamedyaghoobian/hamedyaghoobian.github.io-deprecated-/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
-I am an Assistant Professor of Computer Science at Muhlenberg College in Allentown, PA.
+I am an Assistant Professor of Computer Science at Muhlenberg College.
 My teaching and research interests lie in the interstices of Natural Language Processing and Human-Computer Interaction, primarily focusing on computer-mediated practices in everyday life.
+My lasname is pronounced /ya-KOO-bee-un/.

-I was born and raised in Mashhad, Iran, and currently live in Allentown with my wife, Zohreh.
+I was born and raised in Mashhad, Iran, and currently live in Allentown with my wife, [Zohreh](https://www.zohrehgaldizadeh.net/).

-My last name is pronounced /ya-KOO-bee-un/.

 Feel free to get in touch at [hamedyaghoobian@muhlenberg.edu](mailto:hamedyaghoobian@muhlenberg.edu) or stop by my office at the [Trumbower Science Building](https://pathways.trexlerworks.muhlenberg.edu/items/show/15), room 143 to have a chat.